Informing Strategy

 April 2024: Our ERI team has been working on improvements to the site, including updating data, integrating new site features and adding new indicators.
 There’s a lot of information on the site so here are a few quick tips on how to make the most of your time on the California Data Portal.

-• Head over to our new How to Use page to learn more about how our site works and to access tutorials on how to make the most of the data we have available on our site.
+• Head over here to learn more about how our site works and to access tutorials on how to make the most of the data we have available on our site.

-• To find data by topic, click on the Indicators header at the top of our site.
-Check out our updated Economic Contributions and Demographics indicators!
+• To find data by topic, click here or on the “Indicators” header at the top of the page.

-• To learn more about immigrant communities beyond the numbers, go to our new Data Hub page at the top of our site and select Narratives and Perspectives.
+• To learn more about immigrant communities beyond the numbers, click here or go to Data Hub at the top of the page and select Narratives and Perspectives.
 On this page you will find brief stories highlighting important issues facing immigrant communities as well as stories about organizations working on behalf of immigrant communities and some key policies and programs that are improving the lives of California’s immigrant communities.

 • Want some data that we don’t have on the website?
 Need additional help accessing our data tools?
 Reach out to us at eri@dornsife.usc.edu.